discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

 That's it!
-When creating new files for commands, make sure you create it inside one of the sub-folders (or a new one) in the `commands` folder.
+When creating new files for commands, make sure you create them inside one of the subfolders (or a new one) in the `commands` folder.

 ## Required arguments